PRP Misconceptions in Sports Medicine: What Physicians and Athletes Should Know About PRP Therapy

 • activity modification

-• physician-directed treatment
+• physician-directed care

-Therefore, a comprehensive approach is recommended.
+Therefore, a comprehensive approach helps improve overall outcomes.

-Why PRP Preparation Systems Matter
+Why PRP Preparation Systems Matter in PRP Therapy

 • platelet concentration